gici-uab/v2f_codec/v2f_prototype_c/docs/user_manual.md

 Specify the type of decorrelation to apply to the input data.
 It must be one
 of:

 - `0`: don't apply any decorrelation.
 The (possibly quantized) samples are coded directly by the entropy coder.

 - `1`: apply DPCM prediction using the immediately previous sample, and code the prediction errors.
-The dynamic range of the data is not expanded.

 - `2`: apply prediction using the average of the two previous samples.

+- `3`: apply the prediction function employed by the JPEG-LS algorithm

+- `4`: apply prediction using the average of two left, left, left-north and north samples

+#### -w samples per row (width)

+For 2D or 3D data, and for decorrelation modes 3 and 4, this parameter must be provided, indicating the number of samples per row, i.e., the image width.

+#### -y list of shadow start and stop y indices

+When -w is provided, the -y can be specified so that one or more horizontal shadow regions can be identified (and not coded).
+If present, the format of this argument is

+`-y start1,end1[,start2,end2[,...[,startN,endN]]]`

+where start1,end1 are the first and last y indices (starting with 0) of the first shadow region, and so on.
+For instance, an image with two shadows, one at rows 10 to 70 (both included) and another at rows 100 to 150 (both included) could be coded with the following argument:

+`-y 10,70,100,150`

+Note that:

+   - This string may contain only comma and number characters.
+   - The end y position of all regions must be at least as large as the corresponding start y position.
+   - No overlap is accepted between different shadow regions.

-#### -v
+#### -v version information

 Tool shows version information.

-#### -h
+#### -h show help

 Tool shows help information.